 about SHCS

 In 1984, the Zurich HIV Cohort Study was founded at the University Hospital Zurich.
 Prof. Ruedi Lüthy, co-founder of the Zurich cohort, succeeded in winning over the other hospitals for a nationwide cohort, so that the Swiss HIV Cohort Study (SHCS) was established in 1988.
-All the data collected so far in the different hospitals was compiled in the SHCS.
+All the data collected so far in the different hospitals were compiled in the SHCS.

 The corporate form of the SHCS is a simple partnership and the collaboration is written down in the SHCS Registry Network Agreement.